Matt Bianco

 Matt Bianco are a British band formed in 1983, performing sophisti-pop, jazz-funk and Latin-flavoured music.
 From around mid- to late-80s, the group scored a number of internationally charting singles, including "Get Out of Your Lazy Bed", "Whose Side Are You On?", "Half a Minute", "Yeh Yeh" and "Don't Blame It on That Girl".

 The group's name suggests that Matt Bianco is a person, often assumed to be an alias for the main member and front man Mark Reilly.
 According to the group, however, Matt is in fact "a made up spy, a secret agent; we loved spy TV themes and film scores; we were really into that 60s spy movie image".
-Initially, the line-up included Danny White and Basia Trzetrzelewska, who left the band to focus on Basia's solo career, but rejoined Matt Bianco briefly in mid-2000s.
+Initially, the line-up included Danny White and Basia Trzetrzelewska, who left the band to focus on Basia's solo career, but rejoined Matt Bianco briefly in the mid-2000s.

 History

 Early years

+The band featured Polish singer-songwriter Basia as a co-vocalist from 1983 to 1985 and again from 2003 to 2005.

 Matt Bianco was formed in 1983 by Mark Reilly (vocals), Danny White (keyboard), Kito Poncioni (bass) – all of whom had just left art pop group Blue Rondo à la Turk – and Polish vocalist Basia Trzetrzelewska.
-Basia had performed in a short-lived band called Bronze alongside Danny, having answered their ad placed in Melody Maker.
+Basia had performed in a short-lived band called Bronze alongside White, having answered their ad placed in Melody Maker.

 The group was pictured as a quartet for their first single "Get Out of Your Lazy Bed", although Poncioni only played on the non-album B-side "Big Rosie".
 He dropped out of the group entirely before the recording of their first album Whose Side Are You On?, released through WEA in August 1984, although he received a co-writing credit on the track "Half a Minute".
 The album spawned five UK and European hits, including "Get Out of Your Lazy Bed", "Half a Minute", "Sneaking Out the Back Door", "More Than I Can Bear" and the title track.
 It made the top 3 in Germany and number 1 in Austria.
 In the UK, it reached the top 40 and would earn a gold certification.
 Despite the success, Trzetrzelewska and White left the group in 1985 so that Trzetrzelewska could pursue an international solo career under the mononym Basia.